ari-quarky/HHCoffea/README.md

 adapted from SUEP Coffea.
 HH analysis using [Coffea](https://coffeateam.github.io/coffea/)

 ## Quick start
 Here are the directions to create histograms using Ultra Legacy MC.
 Histograms defined in HHCoffea/python/LQ_Producer.py.
 So to begin we create the enviroment in which to run our code and create the plots.
-There are two ways to do so, here is one way to set up the enviorment:

 ```bash
 mkdir LQ